-Having now taught this recently, we now have a topics list.
-Here is an edited version that we plan to use for fall 2016 ("M&S" refers to Madema, Steven G. and Warren J. Samuels.
+The topics list will change slightly from fall 2016 Here is an edited version that we plan to use for fall 2017 ("M&S" refers to Madema, Steven G. and Warren J. Samuels.
 The History of Economic Thought, A Reader (second ed.
-2013), London: Routledge; "H" refers to Heilbroner, Robert L. The Worldly Philosophers (seventh ed.
-1999), New York: Touchstone.
-August 25 - 27.
+2013), London: Routledge.
+We plan to discontinue use of Robert L. Heilbroner's The Worldly Philosophers (seventh ed.
+1999), New York: Touchstone; and replace it with readings from Ekelund and Hebert's A History of Economic Theory and Method (sixth ed.
+2014), Long Grove, IL: Waveland Press.
+We do not yet have the specific sections from this new book identified.
+Here are the planned topics based on M&S. August 25 - 27.
 Introduction (M&S pp. 1-4; H pp. 13-17).
 Earliest roots: Private property, reciprocity in exchange, the "just price," usury.
 Aristotle's Nicomachean Ethics (M&S pp. 16-17), Aquinas's Summa Theologica (M&S pp. 18-34).
 September 1 - 3.
 Mercantilism: Emergence of (national) wealth acquisition as a desirable objective (H pp. 18-41).
 Mun's England's Treasure by Foreign Trade (M&S pp. 35-50), Locke's Of Civil Government and Some Considerations of the Consequences of the Lowering of Interest, and Raising the Value of Money (M&S pp. 64-85).
 September 8 - 10.
 Physiocracy: Beginnings of economics as a science.
 Quesnay's Tableu Economique (M&S pp. 106-113), Turgot's Reflections on the Formation and Distribution of Wealth (M&S pp. 114-130).
 September 15 & 17.
 Classicism: Laissez faire, the economy as a whole, and the harmony of interests.
 Hume's Of Money, Of Interest, and Of the Balance of Trade (M&S pp. 146-167).
 September 22 - 24.
 Adam Smith: Classical economics defined (H pp. 42-74).
 An Inquiry Into the Nature and Causes of the Wealth of Nations (M&S pp. 168-196; Book I, Chapter 10 posted on Blackboard).
 September 29 - October 1.
 Malthus: Overpopulation and disequilibrium (H pp. 75-104).
 An Essay on the Principle of Population (M&S pp. 210-225).
 October 6 - 8.
 Ricardo: Distribution rather than production; rent and the labor theory of value.
 On the Principles of Political Economy and Taxation (M&S pp. 268-301).
 October 13 -15.
 J. S. Mill: Modified harmonious system; beginnings of socialism (H pp. 105-135).
 Principles of Political Economy (M&S pp. 348-385).
 October 20 - 22.
 Karl Marx: Contradictions of capitalism and inevitability of communism (H pp. 136-169).
 Das Kapital (M&S pp. 387-428).
 Jonathan Sperber's presentation "Marx the Economist" (posted on Blackboard).
 October 27 - 29.
 Marginalism: Optimal decision-making defined (H pp. 170-212).
 Jevons's The Theory of Political Economy (M&S pp. 429-462).
 November 3 - 5.
 General equilibrium: Walras' Elements of Pure Economics (M&S pp. 483-499).
 November 10 - 12.
 Supply and demand: Marshall's Principles of Economics (M&S pp. 526-547), Shove's The Place of Marshall's Principles' in the Development of Economic Theory (posted on Blackboard).
 November 17 - 19.
 Institutionalism: A resurgence of sociology and ethics in economics (H pp. 213-247).
 Veblen's The Theory of the Leisure Class (M&S pp. 641-680).
 December 1 - 3.
 Disequilibrium, again: Keynes (H pp. 248-287), The General Theory of Employment, Interest and Money (M&S pp. 618-639).
 December 8 - 10.
 Monetary Economics: Fischer's The Purchasing Power of Money and its Relation to Credit Interest and Crises (M&S pp. 590-617), Friedman's The Role of Monetary Policy (M&S pp. 745-758).